 The overall schedule for Proxmox backup operations is as follows:

-05:00 – Verify all backups in the PBS-backups store
+05:00 – Verify all backups in all PBS G

 Local NTP Servers